DreadKnight/Spritify/README.md

 ### Usage

-There is a Spritify panel in Render Properties where you configure some of the attributes of the sprite sheet as well as enable/disable the ability to automatically generate a sprite sheet each time an animation render completes.
+There is a Spritify panel in Render Properties where you configure some of the attributes of the sprite sheet as well as enable or disable the ability to automatically generate a sprite sheet each time an animation render completes.